hoangngochong03/Bank-Customer-Churn-Prediction/README.md

 This project aims to build a model to predict customer churn in a bank.
 The model is trained on the dataset located in the `data` directory and integrated into a **Streamlit** application for easy interaction.

 ---
+📊 Dataset

+The dataset used for this project can be found on Kaggle: Bank Customer Churn Modeling

 ## 🔧 Installation and Running the Application